 Run A Live Trivia Game Virtually

 Conducting a Virtual Trivia Game is almost exactly the same as if you were in front of a live audience.
-The Experience Dashboard and Mobile View work exactly the same.
-You would simply not use the Projector View since you are not hosting any participants in an actual physical space.
+The Experience Dashboard and Participant View work exactly the same.
+You would simply not use the Presentation View since you are not hosting any participants in an actual physical space.

-However, you may still want to use the Projector View if you are broadcasting a live stream to your participants.
-It's helpful to see the Projector View on their laptop or desktop computer while they participate using their mobile device.
+However, you may still want to use the Presentation View if you are broadcasting a live stream to your participants.
+It's helpful to see the Presenation View on their laptop or desktop computer while they participate using their mobile device.

 Live Stream So Participants Can Follow Along